SanjitKad/HelmetDetection/README.md

 From here it can be seen that the mAP is around 83% and the recall is about 85%.
 This is inclusive of a GIOU estimate and can be increased further by having more training datapoints of real images to optimize the bounding box predictions.

 ### Confusion Matrix of classification :
-The confusion matrix of the general image classification (Cropped detected images of all sizes) produced the following confusion matrix on a test set:
+The confusion matrix of the general image classification (Cropped detected images of all sizes) produced the following confusion matrix on a test set.
+This gives us a precision, recall and F1 score of about 75%.

 |                        | True Postivies            | True Negatives  |
 | ---------------------- |:-------------------------:| ---------------:|
 | *Predicted Positive*   | 39                        | 14              |
 | *Predicted Negative*   | 10                        | 31              |

+However, these images consist of bikers/riders that are really far away from the camera.
+They are in fact so far away that it would be difficukt even for a human to make an accurate prediction manually.
+Hence, the test set was trimmed down to contain images where the bikers and the license plates would be clearly visible (in this case, dimensions larger than 300 pixels).
+In this case, the classification algorithm producded a much better output with a precision and recall of over 95%.
+This could be improved even further by training on more real world data specific to the region under consideration.

 ## Future Work :

+..* Capturing and framing of videos from the cities in question so as to best suit the rules and regulations of the region.
+For example, the images used here are from Hyderabad where the rule regarding helemts for pillions was not enforced strictly.
+This would be different in the case of Bangalore and would need data that is local to each city/region.

+..* To work on more unsupervised/semi-supervised techniques to annotate data as this would be the slowest and more laborious part of the pipeline that could definitely be made faster and of better quality.